 A university of technology is characterised by being research informed rather than research driven where the focus is on strategic and applied research that can be translated into professional practice.
-Furthermore, research output is commercialised, thus providing a source of income for the institution.
 Learning programmes, in which the emphasis on technological capability is as important as cognitive skills, are developed around graduate profiles as defined by industry and the professions.